getromandev/codingWorkstations/README.md

 ### How To Submit
 ____________________________________________________________________________________
-1. Take a snapshot of your certificate
+1. Take a snapshot of your screen once you complete the last level
 2. Submit it on Google Classroom